Swan City Mustangs

 Swan City Mustangs was a State Basketball League (SBL) club based in Perth, Western Australia.
 The club fielded a team in both the Men's SBL (MSBL) and Women's SBL (WSBL).
-The club was a division of the now-defunct Swan Districts Basketball Association (SDBA), the major administrative basketball organisation in the City of Swan.
+The club was a division of the now-defunct Swan Districts Basketball Association (SDBA), an administrative basketball organisation in the City of Swan.
 The Mustangs played their home games at Swan Park Leisure Centre.

 Club history

 Background

 Swan Districts Basketball Association (SDBA) was founded in 1964.
 Swans entered the District Competition in 1974, with the men's team winning the grand final that year under coach Bob Muir.
-The association's next A-grade premiership came in 1982 when the women's team were victorious under the guidance of coach Fred Pesqua.
+The association's next A-grade premiership came in 1982 when the women's team were victorious under coach Fred Pesqua.
 The women's team won again in 1983, while the men's team won their second A-grade premiership in 1985.
-Swan Districts continued on in the District Competition—now known as the "State League"—in 1986 before sitting out the 1987 and 1988 A-grade seasons.
+Swan Districts did not play in 1987 and 1988.

-Formation of the SBL (1989)
+SBL

 1989 saw the formation of the State Basketball League (SBL) with both a men's and women's competition.
 Swan Districts entered a team into both the MSBL and WSBL, with both teams recording winless inaugural seasons.